rob-bl8ke/prototype-input-drag-drop/README.md

 - `webpack` - Plug in functionality to bundle and transform (minify) our code.
 - `ts-loader` and `typescript` - Installed locally.
 TypeScript intalled locally means your project won't break if you use a globally different version.
 The TS Loader tells WebPack how to convert TS to JavaScript.
+- `webpack-dev-server` - Use this to spin up a local server.